marigosa27/marigosa27/README.md

 🚀 **Geospatial Data Scientist | Health Economist | Remote Sensing Analyst**

 I'm a **fifth-year PhD Candidate** with a passion for understanding the intersections of **ecosystem services, human health, and disaster resilience**.
-My work spans **North Carolina, Greenland, and Madagascar**, where I've applied advanced geospatial analysis to real-world environmental and economic challenges.
+My work covers places such as  **Jamaica, North Carolina, Greenland, and Madagascar**, where I've applied advanced geospatial analysis to real-world environmental and economic challenges.

 ### 🔬 My Research Interests